2023 Best Child Development & Family Studies Schools in Utah

 Request Information

-Out of the 5 schools in Utah that were part of this year’s ranking, Southern Utah University landed the # 5 spot on the list.
-Located in the town of Cedar City, Southern Utah University is a public school with a large student population.
+The excellent programs at Southern Utah University helped the school earn the #5 place on this year’s ranking of the best human development and family studies schools in Utah.
+Located in the remote town of Cedar City, Southern Utah University is a public college with a large student population.

-Read full report on Human Development & Family Studies at Southern Utah University
+Full Human Development & Family Studies at Southern Utah University Report

 Request InformationBest Human Development & Family Studies Colleges in the Rocky Mountains Region